Commutativity of operator algebras: Other sufficient conditions

 \subsection{Acknowledgements}

-We thank Tao Mei for several conversations and helpful questions, and thank David Sherman, Eusebio Gardella, Caleb McClure, and Bill Johnson for discussions.
+We acknowledge support from NSF Grant DMS-2154903.
+We thank Tao Mei for several conversations and helpful questions, and we thank David Sherman, Eusebio Gardella, Caleb McClure, Mehrdad Kalantar, and Bill Johnson for other discussions, and the referee for their comments.
 We also thank Caleb McClure for numerically checking the dimensions of some generated $C^*$-algebras of some finite dimensional examples, and finding some typos.
-We acknowledge support from NSF Grant DMS-2154903.
+We thank Deguang Han for the invitation (which came as we were writing this paper) to be included in this issue honoring Professor David Larson, and to him and Liming Ge for several editorial exchanges.
+We recently enjoyed a couple of excellent dinners and conversations on these topics with David Larson, and we thank Tao Mei for hosting these.
+We also thank Tao for his great hospitality, hosting the author for several days at Baylor University where this project started to get off the ground.
+Indeed this project initially took shape at that time: the author suggested to Tao the classification of very low dimensional reversible operator algebras, as a great REU project for a student.